minamagdyshehata/UnauthorizedAccess/README.md

 >e.
 Choose to let the script notify you with 1 beep everytime it starts or not.

 08- "ConfiguredUA.pyw" will be created.
-Run "CreatEXE.bat" to creat the .exe file. when the batch file terminates,
+Run "CreatEXE.bat" to create the .exe file.
+When the batch file terminates,
 you will find your "ConfiguredUA.exe" in "dist" folder.
 You must delete "ConfiguredUA.pyw" as your password is written inside in plain text!

 09- Hide "ConfiguredUA.exe" anywhere in your machine and rename it.

 10- Double click on the renamed .exe file, give it few seconds to download "CommandCam.exe".
-Then type your termination password (you will hear 2 beeps when correct password is entered).
+Then, type your termination password (you will hear 2 beeps when the correct password is entered).
 Now the script will run everytime your machine is turned on.

 11- If you want the script to run also everytime you unlock your machine follow the instructions on: